 DFC Guidelines are designed to maximize the quality, objectivity, utility, and integrity of the information disseminated by the agency.
 In developing its guidelines, DFC has attempted to follow the OMB Guidelines.

 DFC has always attempted to achieve a high standard of quality in the information it disseminates.
-The agency makes every effort to ensure the quality, objectivity, utility, and integrity of information it disseminates.
+The agency makes every effort to ensure the quality, objectivity, utility, and integrity of the information it disseminates.

 DFC Guidelines include a mechanism for members of the public to seek and obtain appropriate correction of information covered by these Guidelines maintained and disseminated by DFC after October 1, 2002 that does not comply with the OMB or DFC guidelines.
 DFC's pre-dissemination review under these Guidelines applies to information first disseminated by it on or after October 1, 2002.